Alcohol-Free Conditioner: Does It Work for All Hair Types?

-When you first think of alcohol being an ingredient in a hair care product, many of us tend to associate it with the alcohol we use on our skin to treat wounds.
+Many of us tend to associate hair care alcohol with the alcohol we use to treat wounds.
 We have good news for you: Isopropyl alcohol, which is used in rubbing alcohol, is not the same alcohol found in your hair product.
 We can only imagine the drying and damaging effect that form of alcohol would have on hair!

-If you find yourself wondering why conditioners are made with alcohol in the first place, it’s simply because fatty alcohols help your hair retain moisture.
+Why are conditioners made with alcohol?
+It’s simply because fatty alcohols help your hair retain moisture.
 If you have dry hair and you are seeking to use a conditioner that will help condition and moisturize your hair, using an alcohol-free conditioner may not work in your favor.

 On the flip side, if you do come across an alcohol-free conditioner that is said to moisturize your hair, the conditioner may have other ingredients that help retain moisture.
 In this case, it is up to you to determine what these ingredients are and if they are truly effective.